danielmackay/dotnet-ef-core-samples/TablePerHierarchy/readme.md

 # Table Per Hierarchy

 TPH is the default inheritance strategy for EF Core.

 ## Simple DB Example

-In the simple example we have two entities:  `Animal` and `Pet`.
+In the simple example, we have two entities:  `Animal` and `Pet`.
 However, in the DB we have only a single table with the union of fields between both.
 The `Discriminator` field tells EF which row maps to which data type.

 Both `Animal` and `Pet` are concrete types, which means we can use one table to represent both.